 - It contains all the usual features of a federation, such as two governments, division of powers, written constitution, the supremacy of the constitution, the rigidity of the Constitution, independent judiciary and bicameralism.

-- However, the Indian Constitution also contains a large number of unitary or non-federal features, such as a strong Centre, single Constitution, appointment of state governor by the Centre, all-India services, integrated judiciary, and so on.
+- However, the Indian Constitution also contains a large number of unitary or non-federal features, such as a strong Centre, a single Constitution, the appointment of a state governor by the Centre, all-India services, an integrated judiciary, and so on.

 - Moreover, the term ‘Federation’ has nowhere been used in the Constitution.

 - Article 1 describes India as a ‘Union of States’ which implies two things:

 - Indian Federation is not the result of an agreement by the states.